Toyomasa - 5564

 This netsuke, made in stained boxwood with eye enriched by horn inserts, depicts a karasu-tengu (烏天狗) while coming out from its egg.
 The two holes of the himotoshi, one larger than the other, are located under of the composition.
 Just below the claws is carved the signature Toyomasa (豊 昌).

 There are many other netsuke signed Toyomasa similar to this one of the Lanfranchi collection.
-However, our artwork, that doesn’t have the accuracy that characterises the master, cannot be ascribed to his hand.
+However, this piece, that doesn’t have the accuracy that characterises the master, cannot be ascribed to his hand.
 Most certainly it is the work of one of his disciples, maybe his son Toyoyasu that at a young age signed as Toyomasa.